 - Intent to study at a university in Germany for a minimum of three semesters

 - Possess extensive general education and a keen interest in political matters

-- Have a positive approach towards democracy and human rights
+- Have a positive approach toward democracy and human rights

-- Be open to developing their perspective and practice tolerance
+- Be open to developing their perspective and practicing tolerance

 - Be motivated and must convince us about their goals